h2akim/chip-php-sdk/README.md

 ```
 use Chip\Client;

-// To use collect
+// To use Collect
 $collect = Client::makeCollect("myApiKey");

-// To use send
+// To use Send
 $collect = Client::makeSend("myApiKey", "secretKey");
 ```